Potobc/MHGU-Rebalanced-Mod/README.md

 Replaced Goldenfish Catcher, Negate Confusion and wind, Stamina Drain, and Non-stick fur, with an elemental boost skill (ice, water, and dragon boost, megaflare, and nagatobimaru), and made them 1 cost.   <br>

 Optional since the game does have a sanity check and will unequip moves/skills if you have any illegal ones, so you will have to use a save editor or grind if you want to use these changes.  <br>
-To install it download the resident.arc file and replace the file of the same name inside Ryujinx\mods\contents\0100770008dd8000\0100770008DD8000\romfs\nativeNX\loc\arc  <br>
+To install it download the resident.arc file and replace the file of the same name inside Ryujinx\mods\contents\0100770008dd8000\GU rebalanced\romfs\nativeNX\loc\arc  <br>

 # Credits:  <br>
 Marie • マリー.
 Responsible for basically all the palico changes not taken from cope.  <br>